Government of Vietnam: Council of Ministers (1980–1992)

-The Vietnamese Council of Ministers (Hội đồng Bộ trưởng) was entrusted by the 1980 Constitution with managing and implementing the governmental activities of the state.
+The Council of Ministers (Hội đồng Bộ trưởng) was entrusted by the 1980 Constitution with managing and implementing the governmental activities of the state.
 It is described in that document as "the Government of the Socialist Republic of Vietnam, the highest executive state body of the highest body of state authority."
 It is accountable to the National Assembly of Vietnam, and, more directly, to the Vietnamese Council of State when the National Assembly is not in session.
 Its duties include submitting draft laws, decrees, and other bills to the National Assembly and the Council of State; drafting state plans and budgets and implementing them following the National Assembly's approval; managing the development of the national economy; organising national defence activities and assuring the preparedness of the armed forces; and organising and managing the state's foreign relations.
 Its membership includes a chairman, vice-chairman, cabinet ministers, and the heads of state committees, whose terms of office coincide with that of the National Assembly.
 The Council of Ministers includes its own standing committee, which serves to co-ordinate and mobilise the council's activities.
 In 1986 the standing committee was expanded from ten to thirteen members.

 Each ministry is headed by a minister, who is assisted by two to twelve deputy ministers.
 The number and functions of the ministries are not prescribed in the Constitution, but in 1987 there were twenty-three ministries and a number of other specialised commissions and departments.
 In an apparent response to the call by the Sixth National Party Congress in 1986 for a streamlined bureaucracy, several ministries were merged.
 The former ministries of agriculture, food, and food industry were joined in a newly created Ministry of Agriculture and Food Industry.
 The ministries of power and mines were merged to form the Ministry of Energy, and a newly created Ministry of Labour, War Invalids, and Social Welfare consolidated the duties of three former ministries.
 The addition of two new ministerial bodies also resulted from the 6th National Party Congress: a Ministry of Information to replace the Vietnam Radio and Television Commission, and a mission for Economic Relations with Foreign Countries to act as a co-ordinating body for foreign aid.

 Government (since 1992)

 Since 1992 the executive branch of the Socialist Republic of Vietnam is officially named the Government (Chính phủ).
-The current Government of Vietnam consists of 18 ministries, 4 ministry-level agencies and 8 other government-dependent agencies.
+The current Government of Vietnam consists of 14 ministries, 3 ministry-level agencies and 5 other government-dependent agencies as of mid-2025, headed by a Prime Minister as well as a corresponding number of Deputy Prime Ministers, Ministers and Minister-level Officials.

 Composition

-The Government is headed by a Prime Minister (Thủ tướng) and 4 Deputy Prime Ministers (Phó Thủ tướng).
+The Government is headed by a prime minister (Thủ tướng) and four deputy prime ministers (Phó Thủ tướng).

-There are 18 Ministries (Bộ), each is headed by a Minister (Bộ trưởng):
+There are 14 ministries (Bộ); each is headed by a minister (Bộ trưởng):